 The purpose of the Special Interdisciplinary Major (SIM) is to permit exceptional students to complete a degree at Puget Sound through a course of study that draws upon the curricula of two or more departments, schools, or programs.
+The SIM may be in a recognized interdisciplinary field or in an emergent field.
 The course of study is designed by the student in concert with a multi-disciplinary faculty committee.
-The SIM may be in a recognized interdisciplinary field or in an emergent field.
-The plan of study must present a coherent program in the liberal arts and include strong methodological grounding in the relevant disciplines and the plan of study must also include upper division coursework sufficient for the student to develop knowledge and analytic tools sophisticated enough to permit interdisciplinary synthesis.
+The plan of study must present a coherent program in the liberal arts and include strong methodological grounding in the relevant disciplines.
+The plan of study must also include upper-division coursework sufficient for the student to develop knowledge and analytic tools sophisticated enough to permit interdisciplinary synthesis.
 The student must demonstrate this knowledge and analytical skill by preparing and publicly presenting a senior thesis or project.

-The SIM is supervised by a principal advisor from a relevant department with a committee of two or more other faculty members, one of whom must be from another department.
+The SIM is supervised by a principal advisor from a relevant department with a committee of two or more other faculty members.
+At least one of the committee members must have their primary appointment in a different department or program from that of the principle advisor.
 All three committee members supervise implementation of the SIM, approve changes when necessary, and certify completion of the approved course of study.

 Steps in the Development of a Special Interdisciplinary Major